1945 NCAA basketball tournament

 The 1945 NCAA basketball tournament was an eight-team single-elimination tournament to determine the national champion of men's National Collegiate Athletic Association (NCAA) college basketball.
-It began on March 22, 1945, and ended with the championship game on March 27 in New York City.
+The 7th annual edition of the tournament began on March 22, 1945, and ended with the championship game on March 27, at Madison Square Garden in New York City.
 A total of nine games were played, including a third place game in each region.

 Oklahoma A&M, coached by Henry Iba, won the national title with a 49–45 victory in the final game over NYU, coached by Howard Cann.
 Bob Kurland of Oklahoma A&M was named the tournament's Most Outstanding Player.

 Locations

 The following are the sites selected to host each round of the 1945 tournament: